Doc Productions

 The figure shows the localized displacement of the E and A string regions on the upper area of the violin bridge, which is due to the effect resulting from the tension of the corresponding strings.

-Lining Forward A & D Part Lining Forward A & D Part - Analyze
+Lining Forward A & D Part Lining Forward A & D Part - Analysis

 Production 4